gapotchenko/adhoc-file-signer/README.md

 - **Server:** an HTTP service that performs the actual signing using a hardware token, HSM, or a certificate file

 `adhoc-sign-tool` can then be used in various build environments to sign produced files without exposing sensitive signing material.

+## Limitations

+While `adhoc-file-signer` provides many benefits, its simple architecture also introduces several constraints:

+- **File transmission:** Each file must be sent in full to the server for signing — a brute-force approach.
+A more advanced design would allow signing to happen locally, with the server acting only as a remote HSM.
+This would reduce client-server traffic by several orders of magnitude (up to ~10,000× less on average).

+- **Authentication:** Currently, authorization is limited to a basic API key mechanism.

+- **Networking:** To be accessible globally, the `adhoc-file-signer` server must be exposed to the internet.
+Since it lacks built-in encryption (HTTPS) and tunneling (port forwarding), securing traffic requires a third-party solution such as [Tailscale Funnel](https://tailscale.com/kb/1223/funnel), which may add operational costs over time.